 However, Apple does note that even an iPhone that is ineligible for warranty service may be eligible for Out-of-Warranty (OOW) Service (for a price).
 That is as long as it meets the requirements of the OOW service.
 Certain damage is ineligible for OOW service notes Apple, including: "Catastrophic damage, such as the device separating into multiple pieces, and inoperability caused by unauthorized modifications."

-Under AppleCare+ you are only able to drop or accidentally damage your iPhone and get it replaced twice.
-Some point out that there are other insurance plans that will replace your iPhone more times should anything happen to it.
-You may want to consider this while deciding whether to pay your money.
+Under AppleCare+ you are able to drop or accidentally damage your iPhone and get it replaced twice in each of the two years.
+There may be other insurance plans that will replace your iPhone more times should anything happen to it so it is worth shopping around.
+Read: How to pick the best iPhone insurance.